bmeurant/technical-docs/software-architecture/clean-code.md

 **Explanation:** A pure function is a fundamental concept from **[[functional-programming|Functional Programming]]** that treats functions like mathematical operations.
 For a function to be considered "pure," it must adhere to two strict rules:

 1.  **Deterministic:** It must always produce the same output for the same set of inputs.
 Its return value depends *only* on the arguments it receives.
 2.  **No Side Effects:** It must not cause any observable change outside of its own scope.
-This means it cannot modify global variables, change the state of its input arguments, write to a database, log to the console, or interact with any external system.
+This means it cannot modify global variables, change the state of its input arguments, write to a [[software-architecture/databases/|database]], log to the console, or interact with any external system.

 Because pure functions are self-contained and predictable, they offer significant advantages: